-11b.
-Percentage of ART patients tested for viral load with level <1000 copies/mL at 12 months after antiretroviral therapy initiation [WHO: VLS.1] Definition Number of PLHIV receiving ART with viral load <1000 copies/mL at 12 months after initiating ART divided by number of PLHIV receiving ART with a viral load test result available at 12 months, multiplied by 100.
-Purpose To monitor viral load suppression rate among ART patients 12 months after initiating ART and to estimate the percentage of PLHIV who have suppressed viral load.
+U RT patients tested for viral load at <1000 copies/mL at 12 months retroviral therapy [WHO: VLS.1] Definition Number of PLHIV receiving ART with viral load <1000 copies/mL at 12 months after initiating ART divided by number of PLHIV receiving ART with a viral load test result available at 12 months, multiplied by 100.
+Purpose To monitor viral load suppression of patients 12 months after initiating treatment and to estimate the percentage of PLHIV who have suppressed viral load.
 Method of Measurement These data are based on a cohort of patients alive and receiving ART who have suppressed viral load 12 months after initiating treatment.
-The denominator should exclude patients who died, transferred out to another clinic or been classified as lost to follow-up.
+The denominator should exclude patients who died, transferred out to another clinic, or been classified as lost to follow-up.
 Compute for the percentage using numerator and denominator below.
 Frequency Quarterly and annually Numerator Number of PLHIV receiving ART with viral load <1000 copies/mL at 12 months after initiating ART.
 Denominator Number of PLHIV receiving ART with a viral load test result available at 12 months.
-Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Source of data ART electronic database Interpretation High proportion of viral load <1000 copies/mL reflects treatment success rate.
-Interpretation.
-The facility should review reasons for low viral load suppression rate and determine what interventions would help to increase the rate.
+Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Source of data ART electronic database Interpretation High proportion of viral load <1000 copies/mL reflects treatmentsuccess rate.Interpretation.
+The facility should review reasons for low viral loadsuppression rate and determine what interventions would help toincrease the rate.

-11c.
-Percentage of F VLS.3] PLHIV receiving ART who have suppressed viral load [WHO Definition Number of PLHIV receiving ART who have a suppressed viral load (<1,000 copies/mL) divided by number of PLHIV receiving ART who have a viral load test in the past 12 months, multiplied by 100.
+12d.
+Percentage of PLHIV receiving ART who have suppressed viral load [WHO VLS.3]

+, Definition Number of PLHIV receiving ART who have a suppressed viral load (<1,000 copies/mL) divided by number of PLHIV receiving ART who have a viral load test in the past 12 months, multiplied by 100.
 Purpose To monitor suppression of viral load achieved among all those currently receiving treatment who received a viral load test, regardless of when they started ART.
-Method of Measurement The denominator should exclude patients who died, transferred out to another clinic or been classified as lost to follow-up.
+Method of The denominator should exclude patients who died, transferred out to Measurement another clinic, or been classified as lost to follow-up.
 Compute for the percentage using numerator and denominator below.
-Frequency Quarterly and annually Numerator Number of PLHIV receiving ART who have a suppressed viral load (<1,000 copies/mL) Denominator Number of PLHIV receiving ART who have a viral load test in the past 12 months.
-Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Source of data ART electronic database Interpretation High proportion of viral load suppression (<1000 copies/mL) reflects treatment success rate.
+Frequency Quarterly and annually Numerator Number of PLHIV receiving ART who have a suppressed viral load (<1,000 copies/mL) Denominator Program-based denominator: number of PLHIV receiving ART who have a viral load test in the past 12 months.
+Population-level denominator: number of people living with HIV who have been receiving ART for at least six months Disaggregation(s): Age/Sex: <15 Male, 15+ Male, <15 Female, 15+ Female Source of data ART electronic database Interpretation High proportion of viral load suppression (<1000 copies/mL) reflects treatment success rate.
 It corresponds to the third 95 of the 95-95-95 targets (95% of the people receiving antiviral therapy have suppressed viral loads).
 Interpretation.
 The facility should review reasons for low viral load suppression rate and determine what interventions would help to increase the rate.